Adam Siao Him Fa: 2023–2024 season: Grand Prix Final debut, European gold, and World medal

 Siao Him Fa began the season at the 2023 CS Nebelhorn Trophy, where he won the gold medal.
-He next appeared at the Shanghai Trophy, winning that as well.
+He next appeared at the 2023 Master's de Patinage and at the 2023 Shanghai Trophy, winning those events as well.
 He started the Grand Prix at the 2023 Grand Prix de France in Angers, where he won his second consecutive event title ahead of Ilia Malinin of the United States and Yuma Kagiyama of Japan.
 “It shows I have my place with the greatest skaters," he said after the free skate.
 Siao Him Fa crossed the 100-, 200- and 300-point barriers in the short program, free skate and total score with three new personal best scores of 101.07, 205.71 and 306.78 respectively.
 He is the sixth man to achieve a total over 300 points under the current ISU judging system.
 Siao Him Fa traveled immediately to Chongqing for the 2023 Cup of China the following weekend, where he placed second in the short program behind reigning World champion Shoma Uno after falling on his quad toe loop attempt.
 He overtook Uno in the free skate, rising to the gold medal position.
 He said he was "satisfied" with the result given that he was competing back-to-back and dealt with an equipment problem in practice.

 Qualifying to the 2023–24 Grand Prix Final, Siao Him Fa doubled his planned quad Lutz in the short program, finishing sixth of six skaters in that segment and more than fifteen points back of third place.
 In the free skate he made two minor quad jump errors, and had a technical fall after losing his balance in his choreographic sequence, placing third in that segment and rising to fourth place overall.
 He was 10.37 points behind bronze medalist Kagiyama.
 Speaking afterward he acknowledged that coming into the event as one of the podium favourites had been a new challenge for him.
 Siao Him Fa then returned to France for the national championships in Vaujany the following weekend, where he decisively won his second French championship.